 Is Snowmobiles & Dog Sledding, Alaska Our Most Fun Vacation?

 While half the world wishes for snow every Christmas, Alaska has enough of the stuff to sell to Eskimos.
-Alaskan modes of transport are just about as much fun as you can have legally, so Life of Riley has teamed up with Black Tomato to bring you an action-packed winter adventure where you can race huskies and ride snowmobiles til your heart’s content amongst the mountains and snowy wilderness of Jack London’s ‘Last Frontier’.
+Alaskan modes of transport are just about as much fun as you can have legally; bringing you an action-packed winter adventure where you can race huskies and ride snowmobiles til your heart’s content amongst the mountains and snowy wilderness of Jack London’s ‘Last Frontier’.

 What Makes It Such A Magical Trip? (and where are the pups?)